mantidproject/documents/Design/Imaging_IMAT/Workspace_type_for_stacks_of_images.md

   const MantidVec references, SOI should have data() and roData() methods.

-- StackOfImagesWorkspace should also inherit from ExperimentInfo or MultipleExperimentsInfos, and the second seems a better option for complicated stacks of images.
+- MDImageWorkspace should also inherit from ExperimentInfo or MultipleExperimentsInfos, and the second seems a better option for complicated stacks of images.